Welcome to my Use2Earn Review. I’m glad you’re here because I have a lot to tell you.

 Then we catch them in not one, but multiple lies.
 Their entire story is made up.

 Look, it's absolutely possible to make money with get-paid-to sites and online surveys.
 That's true and there is no dispute.
-But real sites like Survey Junkie or Swag Bucks who have legitimately been around for years will be the first to tell you they don't pay you hundreds of dollars per day.
+But real sites like Survey Junkie or Inbox Dollars who have legitimately been around for years will be the first to tell you they don't pay you hundreds of dollars per day.

 However, if you've never made money online before, legit sites like these are great place to start.

 They can also be a stepping stone to something more serious like an online business.

 You may be at home because of difficulties with your health for example, or young ones to look after.